-If the specified clutch lever free play could be obtained as described above, tighten the locknut and skip the rest of the procedure, otherwise proceed as follows.
+If the specified clutch lever free play could be obtained as described above, skip steps 4-7.

-- 3. Fully turn the adjusting bolt at the clutch lever in direction (a) to loosen the clutch cable. - 4.
+- 4. Fully turn the adjusting bolt at the clutch lever in direction (a) to loosen the clutch cable. - 5.
 Loosen the locknut at the crankcase.

 - Clutch lever free play adjusting nut (crankcase) - 2.
-Locknut
+Locknut (crankcase)

 - To increase the clutch lever free play, turn the adjusting nut in direction (a).
-To decrease the clutch lever free play, turn the adjusting nut in direction (b). - 6.
-Tighten the locknut at the clutch lever and the crankcase.
+To decrease the clutch lever free play, turn the adjusting nut in direction (b). - 7.
+Tighten the locknut at the crank-case. - 8.
+Tighten the locknut at the clutch lever and then slide the rubber cover to its original position.